SrKoDes/quantum-pipe/App Proposal.md

 ### How it Works

 Users accessing our app will be able to input a link to a github repository.
-Our app will take the code, and provision an EC2 and install the necessary dependencies to run the desired application.
-It will run the app and then return a URL so that the user can access their app.
+Our app will take the code, and create a Docker container and install the necessary dependencies to run the desired application.
+The container will run the app and then return a URL so that the user can access their app.

+***References to System Design***